jcseahawks/1Z0-808/README.md

     * Calls to `this()` and `super()` cannot be in the same constructor.
 You can have one or the other, but never both

 ### Initialization Blocks
-  * Use static init blocks---`static { /* code here */ }---for code you want to have run once, when the class is first loaded.
+  * Use static init blocks---`static { /* code here */ }`---for code you want to have run once, when the class is first loaded.
 Multiple blocks run from the top down
   * Use normal init blocks---`{ /* code here }`---for code you want to have run for every new instance, right after all the super constructors have run.
 Again, multiple blocks run from the top of the class down.

 ### Statics